-Central Coast Mariners have welcomed their Asian Champions League draw.
+Central Coast Mariners happy with Asian Champions League draw

 The Mariners managed to avoid the challenge of reining champions Gamba Osaka, who were slotted into Group F, unquestionably the toughest of the four East Asian groups, while Hyundai A-League rivals the Newcastle Jets were drawn into Group E, which also includes Beijing Guoan, Ulsan Horang-i and Nagoya Grampus.